maxieds/MyProtestToTheIllinoisDMCAActOf2017/local-documents/ThankingJasonForHisHacking.md

 It was in fact distinctively clearly voiced on the course website and newsgroups that complete handwritten lecture notes each MWF-day could be downloaded off of the course website to make up for this anticipated rudeness when it came up.

+Some former all-star students and TAs still quote him like a king around the web.
+I have another suggestion:

+“*You* **will** *experience testosterone in this department.
+Just (like) give it back to them!*” — Cinda Heeren, WIE summer pre-camp (circa 2004)